 And if what you posted is mean-spirited, sarcastic or easily misinterpreted, you might as well not even bother.
 Better safe than sorry.
 ANYone can take what you post and turn it on you.

 - Have that 1 Person Gerry Brooks (FB Funny Guy) once gave some great advice to teachers when it comes to venting: Have 1 person that you vent to.
 Make it someone you trust and who is willing to listen without judgement.

 I really appreciated that he understood that there is actually a NEED for teachers to vent their frustration.
 So, I’ll say it again:

 Find one, trustworthy person for your venting.

-- Keep Kindness in Mind While it’s easy to get wrapped up in venting, it’s important to remember that we are dealing with people.
-I know I can certainly get into a heated conversation, wanting to know the latest gossip or funny stories.
+- Keep Kindness in Mind While venting is easy, it’s important to remember that we are dealing with people I know I can certainly get into a heated conversation, wanting to know the latest gossip or funny stories.
 However, our true calling is to help and be role models for maturing students.
 It’s ok (and possible) to vent your frustrations with kindness.

 Are you interested in going even more in depth with this topic?
 Awesome!
 Meaningful Teacher Reflection is the topic of this month’s mini-workshop on Facebook Live!
 All you have to do is tune in Thursday, October 17 at 7:00 pm EST in our Inspiring Teachers’ FB group.